-A downgrade in our credit ratings could increase our cost of funding and/or adversely affect our access to capital markets or the availability of funding from a variety of lenders.
+A downgrade in our credit ratings could increase our cost of funding and/or adversely affect our access to funding.

 Our credit ratings are important to our cost and availability of capital.
 The major rating agencies routinely evaluate our credit profile and assign credit ratings to us.
 This evaluation is based on a number of factors, which include financial strength, business and financial risk, transparency with rating agencies, and timeliness of financial reporting.
 Further leveraging our capital structure could result in a downgrade to our credit ratings.
 For instance, if our credit rating falls below investment grade and/or our leverage ratio rises above 1.50, the interest rate we currently pay on outstanding debt under our revolving credit facility could increase.
 As such, failure to maintain investment grade credit ratings could adversely affect our cost of funding and our liquidity by limiting the access to capital markets or the availability of funding from a variety of lenders.